 Collision Prevention Assist uses radar to determine whether the S-Class is in danger of colliding with a vehicle or object up ahead.
 Active at speeds above 20 mph, it automatically prepares the brakes to apply the ideal leveling of stopping power once the driver hits the pedal.

 Optional safety gear includes Active Lane Keeping Assist, a new technology that warns the driver if it detects that the S-Class is drifting into an adjacent lane and can apply steering inputs to remain on the proper course.
 Also available is Active Blind Spot Assist, which uses radar to detect if a vehicle is in the blind-spot area.
 It provides driver alerts and can also steer the car out of harm's way if the driver accidentally starts to merge into a vehicle.

 Pre-Safe Brake detects impending collisions with vehicles or pedestrians and can automatically apply 100 percent of the S-Class' braking force to avoid or mitigate the severity of the crash.
 It also includes Cross-Traffic Assist, which can detect potential collisions with vehicles approaching from either side of an intersection.
 Both are part of the Distronic Plus with Steering assist system, an active cruise control setup that can maintain a set distance from the car ahead and also keep the vehicle centered on straight roads or in gentle curves.

-The S-Class competes against a wide range of full-size luxury sedans such as the Jaguar XJ, Audi A8, BMW 7-Series and Lexus LS 460.
+The S-Class competes against a wide range of full-size luxury sedans such as the Jaguar XJ, Audi A8, BMW 7-Series and the Lexus LS.